sot/cheta/doc/fetch_tutorial.rst

 in queries.
 The historical (and current default) source of telemetry data consists of a collection of HDF5 files that are constructed and updated daily using CXC level-0 engineering telemetry decom products.
 This has the bulk of commonly used telemetry but typically has a latency of 2-3 days.
+Two production copies of this large archive (few hundred Gb) are available, one on the HEAD network and one on GRETA (chimchim).
+See the `Remote access`_ section for ways of remotely accessing these archives.

 In order to fill this gap an interface to the `MAUDE telemetry server
 <http://occweb.cfa.harvard.edu/twiki/Software/MaudeSupport>`_ is also available.